ElvisCuiHan/scGTM/README.md

 ## Installation

-To install scBCM, run this command in your terminal:
+To install scKGAM, run this command in your terminal:

 ```shell
 $ pip install -i https://test.pypi.org/simple/ scKGAM==0.5